evgv/evgv.github.io/_posts/2016-04-23-add-customer-group-to-newsletter-subscribers-grifd.markdown

 categories: [magento, adminhtml, newsletter, grid]
 ---

-If you need add to newsletter subscribers grid the customer group (NOT LOGGEED, General, Wholesale, Retail etc) and want use this comlumn for sort, filter I have one solution to how to do it.
+If you need add to newsletter subscribers grid the customer group (`NOT LOGGEED`, `General`, `Wholesale`, `Retail` etc) and want use this comlumn for sort, filter I have one solution to how to do it.
-The main point why I rewrote the model, block and did not use the Observer is used for unregistered subscribers _NOT_LOGGED_GROUP_ and the ability to filter and sort by it, now describe in more detail.
+The main point why I rewrote the model, block and did not use the Observer is used for unregistered subscribers `NOT_LOGGED` group and the ability to filter and sort by it, now describe in more detail.

-As we know we can get from main tabel with _JOIN LEFT_ from _customer_entity_ table customer group and values wiil be for standart _General = 1_, _Wholesale = 2_ and _Retail = 3_ but for unregistered user it will _NULL_ and we can't user sort and filter by this column.
-For solve this I rewrote ьуерщв _showCustomerInfo()__ of Mage_Newsletter_Model_Resource_Subscriber_Collection_ class to add:
+As we know we can get from main tabel with _JOIN LEFT_ from `customer_entity` table customer group and values wiil be for standart `General = 1`, `Wholesale = 2` and `Retail = 3` but for unregistered user it will `NULL` and we can't user sort and filter by this column.
+For solve this I rewrote method `showCustomerInfo()` of `Mage_Newsletter_Model_Resource_Subscriber_Collection` class to add:

 {% highlight php %}
   ->joinLeft(